oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

       tgContext);
 ```

-Performance monitors that show multithreaded residency will show usage of all hardware threads leading to a major increase to performance over a single threaded implementation.
+Performance monitors that show multithreaded residency will show optimized usage of hardware threads.
+This leads to a major increase to performance over a single threaded implementation.

+See the Intel® oneTBB [page](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onetbb.html) for more information on oneTBB.

 In the `Renderer::render_tile_task(..)` function we render each ray color sample from each pixel of the image.
 ```